 - CREAM the butter and sugar together in a stand mixer or with a hand beater until fluffy.

 - ADD in the zest, vanilla and oat milk.

 - WHISK the flour and baking powder in a large bowl.

 - COMBINE 1/2 flour with the other ingredients mix slightly, then add the rest of the flour in the mixer and slowly mix until combined.
 Be careful to not over-mix.

 - ADD the poppy seeds and mix for another minute.
 Ensure you check that the sides are scraped down and the mixture is combined.

 - POUR in the cake batter into the pan, tap to remove any air bubbles and smooth over the top

-- BAKE 40 minutes – at 30 minutes, cover the top with foil to prevent the top overcooking and cracking
+- BAKE 40 minutes – at 30 minutes, cover the top with foil to prevent the top from overcooking and cracking

 - COOL slightly for 10 minutes before removing from the pan.
 Hint – place a damp tea towel under the tin to assist in removing the cake.
-Use silicone or plastic spatula to help release the cake from the sides of the tin.
+Use a silicone or plastic spatula to help release the cake from the sides of the tin.

 - SIFT icing sugar